-When I first began speaking to garden clubs and women’s group my most popular talk was about proper care of seasoning.
+When I first began speaking to garden clubs and women’s group my most popular talk was about the proper care of food seasoning.
 I would start by telling them to beware the deadly trio of light, humidity, and air.
 These three conspire to break anything down that is organic.

 How Not to Store Herbs and SpicesNot using cloth, paper, or plastic bags that are not freezer bagsNot in the refrigerator or freezer (please believe me!)Not out in the open where light, humidity, and air can reach them.